Cortina d'Ampezzo: Culture

 The dominant religion in the comune of Cortina d'Ampezzo is Roman Catholicism.
 Among the religious minorities, mainly a result of recent immigration, there is a small community of Eastern Orthodox Christians and Muslims.
 There is also a congregation of Jehovah's Witnesses, which has its headquarters in Pian da Lago.

 The surroundings of Cortina have been the location for a number of movies, including mountain climbing scenes for Cliffhanger, Krull and The Pink Panther.
 The resort was the primary area for location shooting in Sergio Corbucci's Revisionist Spaghetti Western The Great Silence; the resort was used to represent Utah in the winter of 1898.
-It was a glamorous location for Elizabeth Taylor in Ash Wednesday (1973), and was also a major location for the 1981 James Bond film For Your Eyes Only.
+It was a glamorous location for Elizabeth Taylor in Ash Wednesday (1973).

+In 1981, Cortina was a major location for the 1981 James Bond film For Your Eyes Only.
 Roger Moore's James Bond meets the character Luigi Ferrara (John Moreno) at the peak of Tofana and stays at the Hotel Miramonti.
 A number of action sequences were shot in the town involving Bond and Erich Kriegler (John Wyman), as Kriegler competes in the biathlon.
 The battle culminates in one of the famous ski chase sequences in film, where Bond has to escape Kriegler and a crew of assassins on a spike-wheeled motorcycles, his route taking them all onto the bobsleigh run.

-The actual town centre was also the scene of the first attack on Bond and his partner Melina Havelock (Carole Bouquet) by two motorcyclists who attempted to run them over, only for Bond to kill them both, putting one of them through the window of a local florist.
+The town centre was the scene of the first attack on Bond and his partner Melina Havelock (Carole Bouquet) by two motorcyclists who attempted to run them over, only for Bond to kill them both, putting one of them through the window of a local florist.
 The town was the setting of the 1919 silent film Blind Husbands, directed by Erich von Stroheim.

+In the Patricia Highsmith novel The Talented Mr. Ripley Cortina is where the character Dickie Greenleaf is supposed to meet up with his friend Freddie Miles, and is indeed a projected winter rendezvous for most of the books main young characters, though those plans never actually materialize.

+Radio

+Radio Cortina Dolomiti is a commercial radio station that has been operating since 1980.
+The FM reception frequencies are 7 for the provinces of Belluno, Bolzano, Pordenone, Treviso and Udine and in the car you can also listen on the Veneto Dab mux -channel 8D (201.072 MHz) for the Tri-Veneto area.